nathanscrivener/Terms-and-Conditions/index.md

 2.1.1   The complete Agreement comprises the following documents, listed in order of precedence in case of conflict or inconsistency:

-    a)  The Acceptance, including any other written correspondence between the parties leading to the Acceptance;
+- The Acceptance, including any other written correspondence between the parties leading to the Acceptance;
-    b)  The RFP;
+- The RFP;
-    c)  These Terms; and
+- These Terms; and
-    d)  The Quote.
+- The Quote.

 2.1.2  These Terms apply to the exclusion of any other terms or conditions that the Contractor seeks to impose or incorporate or which might otherwise be implied by law, unless expressly agreed to in writing by the Principal within the Acceptance document or a subsequent formal written agreement signed by both parties.